 When you donate to organizations that provide assistance to qualifying charitable organizations; qualifying foster care organizations; public, charter, and private schools; and the Arizona Military Family Relief Fund, you can receive a dollar-for-dollar tax credit on your Arizona state return.
 Below are descriptions of the various tax credits and links to qualifying organizations.
-The only change for the 2022 tax credit was a small increase to the private school donation limits.
+There were several increases to the amounts that are eligible for the 2023 tax credits.

-- Qualifying Charitable Organization (QCO) Tax Credit.* The QCO, formerly known as the Charitable Tax Credit, single or head-of-household credit is up to $400; for those filing jointly, it is up to $800.
+- Qualifying Charitable Organization (QCO) Tax Credit.* The QCO, formerly known as the Charitable Tax Credit, single or head-of-household credit is up to $421; for those filing jointly, it is up to $841.
 Like its predecessor, the QCO supports organizations providing assistance to Arizona residents that are low income, chronically ill, or have physically disabled children.
 Click here for a complete list of qualifying organizations.
-If you need a recommendation, we support the Central Arizona Dental Society Foundation.
-They provide free dental care for those that cannot afford it.
+If you need a recommendation, we support the Paz de Cristo.
+They provide free meals and clothing to the homeless community.

 - The Public/Charter School Tax Credit.* This credit supports extracurricular activities that require students to pay a fee in order to participate.
 Taxpayers are not required to have children to take the credit, which is $200 for single or head-of-household, and $400 for joint filers.
 Click here for a complete list of public schools.
 If you need a recommendation, we support Longview Elementary, a public school in the Osborn School District that serves a low income community.